The Ethnic Composition of the Population of Great Scythia According to Toponymy.

 Photo of Оlga GOK.
 Rostov-on-Don.

 Anglo-Saxon offers us the word mēos "moss, swamp" which may be suitable for the name of the river with the marshy floodplain.
 The name of the river is in common with the Greek name of the Azov Sea Meotian lake or swamp (Μαιῶτις λίμνη).
-The same root is present in the name of the Kalmiгs River, but it could be named by analogy later as Anglo-Saxon place names were not found on its banks and near.
+The same root is present in the name of the Kalmiгs River, but it could be named by analogy later as Anglo-Saxon place names were not found on its banks and nearby.

-Other places names of possible Anglo-Saxon origin will be discussed in the course of further presentation.
+Other place names of possible Anglo-Saxon origin will be discussed in the course of further presentation.
 It should be recalled that our goal is to establish the ethnic composition of the population of the steppes, and not the desire to find an explanation for all incomprehensible names that can have the most diverse origin, which is of great interest to local history.
 Accordingly, it is assumed that some toponyms, especially isolated ones, may have different interpretations.
-Only clusters of place names that can be deciphered by means of one language can be taken into account, but even among them, there may be random coincidences.
+Only clusters of place names that can be deciphered using one language can be taken into account, but even among them, there may be random coincidences.
 Thus, most interpretations are probabilistic, if there are no obvious connections between the name and local natural conditions.

 To explain the methods of search and decoding of names let us consider a specific example.
 There is in Sinelnikovo district of Dnepropetrovsk Region a village of Katrazhka.
 Chuv. katrashka "a clot", "uneven, lumpy" is suitable for decryption.
-However Ukrainian word of uncertain origin katraga "a hut" and a diminutive of it katrazhka are known.
+However Ukrainian words of uncertain origin katraga "a hut" and a diminutive of it katrazhka are known.
 Perhaps the word was borrowed from the ancient Bulgars, but the settlement could be called both Ukrainians and Scythians.
-Searching logical explanation of which of the names is more suitable for the village, has no sense because we will never know about the motivation of the people who gave the name.
+Searching logical explanation of which of the names is more suitable for the village, makes no sense because we will never know about the motivation of the people who gave the name.
 This case was considered doubtful until it turned out that it is part of the chain of Bulgarian place names, and therefore its Bulgarian origin was considered more likely.
 The mentioned chain begins with the village of Bulahovka in the Pavlograd district of the Dnepropetrovsk region.
 There are in Ukraine, Poland, and Russia settlements with or similar many: Bulakh, Bulakhiv, Bolekhiv, Bolekhivtsi, Bolokhovo, Bolechów, Bolehówice, Bolkhov.
 All of them can be decrypted by Chuv. pulăkh "fertility".
 Further down in the chain, which stretches to the south, such villages are:

 Ozhenkivka –Chuv. ăshshăn "warm, affably".